Immigration Health Surcharge or IHS is the UK healthcare charge that non-EEA migrants need to pay as part of their immigration application process.

 The total IHS fees will then depend on the length of your application.
 If your application includes part of the year less than 6 months, you will need to pay half of the yearly IHS fees for that period.

 For example, an IHS fee payment for a spouse visa extension for 2.5 years will be exactly £1,000 per applicant in addition to the standard application fees.

 The above-mentioned fees are correct as of writing this article.
 UKVI has increased the IHS fees by double from £200 to £400 per year starting 8th January 2019.

 You can use the IHS checker service to calculate how much you’ll have to pay before making an application.

 In cases where your application isn’t successful or if you withdraw your application, the IHS fees will be refunded back to you.

 The IHS refund process is automatic and you don’t have to do anything for the refunds.
 The refunds are processed back to your account or card you used to make the payment.

 It may often happen that you do not receive IHS fee refund automatically, for example because of the issues with the card you initially used for payment or technical issues on the UKVI side.

-You should contact the UKVI if you don’t receive the refund or for any other issues related to IHS refunds.
+You should contact the UKVI if you don’t receive the refund or for any other issues related to Immigration Health Surcharge refunds.

 Duration for IHS Refunds